Stirling and Dunfermline Railway: A frenzy of railway authorisation

-In 1842 the Edinburgh and Glasgow Railway opened its main line, and intercity railway travel was possible in Scotland.
+In 1842 the Edinburgh and Glasgow Railway (E&GR) opened its main line, and intercity railway travel was possible in Scotland.
 The line was immediately profitable, and showed that an inter-city railway could be a commercial success.
 The English railway network was growing in density and thoughts now turned, not merely towards connecting to the English system, but to the formation of a Scottish network too.

-The easy availability of money resulted in a very considerable number of Scottish lines being proposed in the following years, and in the 1845 Parliamentary session many were authorised.
+The easy availability of money resulted in a very considerable number of Scottish lines being proposed in the following years, and in the 1845 parliamentary session many were authorised.
 Among them were the Edinburgh, Perth and Dundee Railway, planned to cross Fife from a ferry pier at Burntisland to Perth, and to a ferry pier on the Tay opposite Broughty Ferry.
 Also authorised was the North British Railway (to build from Edinburgh to Berwick, and the Scottish Central Railway, to build from the Edinburgh and Glasgow line near Castlecary to Perth, and the Caledonian Railway, to build from Glasgow and Edinburgh to Carlisle.

 The fragmented nature of these authorisations resulted in an immediate search for alliances, and even before much construction had taken place, some companies' boards thought it essential to seek to control as much territory as possible, by friendly alliance or by takeover.
 Many of these alliances were quickly agreed, and in many cases without much strategic thought.